Slots Money Management

 Play at a Slow Pace

 Of course, another way to slow down your gameplay is by simply taking breaks every couple of spins.
 There is no rule that states players should hit the Spin button every three seconds.
-Feel free to take a break, enjoy a cup of coffee or grab a sandwich.
-This will able you to extend your gaming session and play longer without having to increase the size of your bankroll.
+Feel free to take a break, enjoy a cup of coffee, or grab a sandwich.
+This will allow you to extend your gaming session and play longer without having to increase the size of your bankroll.